Zilliqa/ZRC/zrcs/zrc-1.md

 | `operatorApprovals` | `Map ByStr20 (Map ByStr20 Bool) = Emp ByStr20 (Map ByStr20 Bool)` | Mapping from token owner to operator approvals. |

 ### E. Transitions

+The transitions of a contract define the public interface for the contract, are defined with the keyword `transition` followed by the parameters to be passed.
+The definition ends with the `end` keyword.

 **1. Approve**